Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 CPT offers no useful habitat for wildlife in terms of nesting, browsing, or other beneficial attributes, and a best guess parasol lifespan in the Felicianas might not be more than 40 or 50 years in the most heavily infested areas.

 There is a thought that CPT helps retard soil erosion.
-In fact it’s a very unstable tree with a propensity for rot and a relatively shallow root system — it’s easy to find trees that have toppled over when not supported by a dense tangle of neighboring parasols to lean on, due to rot or insufficient root support.
+In fact it’s a very unstable tree with a propensity for rot and a relatively shallow root system.
+It’s easy to find trees that have toppled over when not supported by a dense tangle of neighboring parasols to lean on, due to rot or insufficient root support.
 In fact, the native vegetation it eliminates is much better suited for erosion control.

 Why hadn’t it fallen?
 Because the trademark arrow-straight growth habit and lack of branching makes for an easy balancing act, one that’s quick to fail when high winds and/or unstable (rain saturated) soil become factors.
 Even when a tree’s been properly notched during cutting and there aren’t any obstructions to hang up on, they don’t always fall as predicted.

-Giving Nature A Chance
+Give Nature A Chance

 Over the course of our multi-year campaign to renew the habitat, I’ve cut down hundreds of trees and we’ve sprayed, lopped and mowed tens of thousands of saplings and seedlings.
 Those efforts are paying off, as diversity responds to fill the void left by the departed parasols.